-Kyle Seager lost much of 2019 to injury.
-Now, he’s trying to make the most of the last 48 games.
+Kyle Seager lost much of 2019 to injury; Now, he’s trying to make the most of the last 48 games

 In the first 30 games since his return, he posted a .233/.328/.405 slash line (batting average, on-base percentage and slugging percentage) with five doubles, five homers and 15 RBI.
 But in the final five games of that stretch, he suffered an injury to his right hand that eventually kept him out of the lineup for a handful of games and remained a lingering issue until the All-Star break offered some relief.

 After some extensive work with hitting coach Tim Laker, Seager has started to pick up his production.
-Over the last 12 games, he has a .341/.408/.705 slash line with two doubles, a triple, four homers and eight RBI.
+Over the past 12 games, he has a .341/.408/.705 slash line with two doubles, a triple, four homers and eight RBI.

-He had his 11-game hitting streak stopped by the Astros’ combined no-hitter, but came back with a pair of hits, including his 10th homer of the season.
+He had his 11-game hitting streak stopped by the Astros’ combined no-hitter, but came back the next day with a pair of hits, including his 10th homer of the season.

 “It’s been better,” he said.
 “Physically, I felt better.
-And my positioning (with swing) has been much better.
+And my positioning (with his swing) has been much better.
 The swing feels better.
 Laker and those guy are awesome, and getting in there and picking their brain every day has been helpful.”

 Seager was dealing with some balance issues in his swing that left him feeling uncomfortable and out of sync, fouling off pitches that he should drive.